VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Application to SDSS quasars

 In contrast, with limited temporal coverage, specifically, fewer than two seasons and a cadence $\geq 7$ days, the addition of \texttt{VAR-PZ} does not improve upon SED-only methods for redshift estimation, and thus requires careful application to avoid degrading performance.
 The diagonal structure of the heatmap reveals a partial degeneracy between cadence and baseline; that is, higher cadence can partially compensate for shorter baselines and vice versa, underlining potential observational strategies.

-\subsection{Observed Light Curves}
+\subsection{Observed light curves}

-The light curves were filtered to exclude flux measurements with a signal-to-noise ratio ($\mathrm{(SNR)}$) below 3 relative to the zero–flux level, thereby ensuring that the median flux of each light curve is not biased by measurements at the faint end.\footnote{\url{https://www.sdss4.org/dr17/algorithms/magnitudes/}}.
-Using this median as a reference, we then exclude observations that deviate by more than $2.5\sigma$, thereby eliminating strong outliers.
-Finally, a quality cut is applied by retaining only epochs with $\mathrm{(SNR)} > 10$.
-This filtering ensures that only high–quality measurements are included in the light curves, though we note that they may also introduce biases in the measured light–curve properties.
+We applied our methodology to the real SDSS Stripe~82 light curves (see Section \ref{data}).
+To ensure the use of reliable and high-quality data, the light curves were filtered to exclude flux measurements with a signal-to-noise ratio ($\mathrm{S/N}$) below 3 relative to the zero–flux level, thereby ensuring that the median flux of each light curve is not biased by measurements at the faint end.\footnote{\url{https://www.sdss4.org/dr17/algorithms/magnitudes/}}.
+Using this median as a reference, we then exclude observations which deviate by more than $2.5\sigma$, thereby eliminating strong outliers.
+Finally, a quality cut is applied by retaining only epochs with $\mathrm{SNR} > 10$.
+This filtering ensures that only high-quality measurements are included in the light curves, though we note that they may also introduce biases in the measured light curve properties.
 We only use light curves for a given band to contribute to the \texttt{VAR-PZ} prior if they have more than 35 measurements (which corresponds to the peak of the data point distribution in the light curves).
 Out of 9210 total sources, 6493 met these criteria in all five bands, and, 8413 do so in at least one band.
 We remove the remaining 797 sources from our analysis.
 As discussed in the previous section, the relatively short temporal baselines of the SDSS light curves restrict their constraining power at higher redshifts.